V3ND3TTi/HTML5-Canvas-Pong/README.md

-# HTML5-Canvas-Pong  **Bugs after deployment
+# HTML5-Canvas-Pong

-AI paddle is hidden behind scrollbar. \*Hard coded in the height and width on the HTML side
+Use ArrowUp and ArrowDown to control the left paddle.

-Player paddle lost mouse control upon deployment. \*Don't understand why this one isn't working now
+Collision is much worse on the left paddle for some reason so direct close calls mostly end up being a computer score.

-It was a fun mini project that worked previously.
-Maybe I circle back to fix after finishing more important lessons / projects.
+Didn't put much effort in this.
+Just wanted to play around with HTML5 Canvas.